beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   The draft web UI design is the same as that for managing group members, but using the "Sub-group" list instead of the "Members" list.
 For the CLI::

-     bkr group-manage --add-subgroup=<groupname> <mygroup>
+     bkr group-modify --add-subgroup=<groupname> <mygroup>
-     bkr group-manage --remove-subgroup=<groupname> <mygroup>
+     bkr group-modify --remove-subgroup=<groupname> <mygroup>
-     bkr group-manage --grant-owner-subgroup=<groupname> <mygroup>
+     bkr group-modify --grant-owner-subgroup=<groupname> <mygroup>
-     bkr group-manage --revoke-owner-subgroup=<groupname> <mygroup>
+     bkr group-modify --revoke-owner-subgroup=<groupname> <mygroup>
+     bkr group-modify --grant-modify-jobs-subgroup=<groupname> <mygroup>
+     bkr group-modify --revoke-modify-jobs-subgroup=<groupname> <mygroup>

   Beaker will not permit a group to be a member of another group if it forms a cycle.

+  This feature will also make it possible to have an LDAP-defined group as part of a group that also allows manual addition of members through Beaker.

   .. _Closure Table: http://stackoverflow.com/questions/192220/what-is-the-most-efficient-elegant-way-to-parse-a-flat-table-into-a-tree/192462#192462

 * User-level self service to request group membership, or to remove yourself from groups.
 This capability is likely to be added in a later iteration.
+  In the meantime, group owners may include information on requesting membership in the group description, and the list of group owners will be visible in the web UI.

 * More fine-grained group permissions.
-The initial iteration has only two levels of access, ordinary group members and group (co-)owners.
-It may be desirable to separate out the following four explicit permissions in a future release:
+The initial iteration has only three effective levels of access, job submission accounts, ordinary group members and group (co-)owners.
+It may be desirable to separate out the last level further in a future release:

   * Add/remove members (currently allowed for all co-owners)
   * Grant/revoke co-ownership (currently allowed for all co-owners)
-  * Submit jobs on behalf of the group (currently allowed for all members)
-  * Manage jobs on behalf of the group (currently allowed for all members)
+  * Modify group display name and description (currently allowed for all co-owners)

 * Group deletion.
 The initial iteration does not allow groups to be deleted, or even hidden.
 If subgroup management is added, and the associated UI includes some form of list for group selection, then it is likely that group owners will be granted the ability to mark a group as *hidden*, so it doesn't show up in such lists.
-Creating a useful UI for the :ref:`proposal-system-pools` proposal may also lead to this feature being implemented.
+Creating a usable UI for the :ref:`proposal-system-pools` proposal may also lead to this feature being implemented.